Cosmetic dentistry information web site.

 One advantage of porcelain onlays are that they preserve more of the natural tooth structure.
 There is a feeling many dentists have that if tooth structure is healthy, it is best to leave it alone if possible.

-A second advantage is that, since they doesn't go down to the gumline, there is no chance of them irritating the gum.
+A second advantage is that, since they don’t go down to the gumline, there is no chance of them irritating the gum.
 Crowns can cause gum irritation and in some cases can even contribute to gum disease.
-Also, since they don't go down to the gumline, it is easier to keep the margin (that line where the porcelain onlay or crown ends and the tooth begins) clean.
+Also, since they don’t go down to the gumline, it is easier to keep the margin (that line where the porcelain onlay or crown ends and the tooth begins) clean.
 The margin is out in the open where you can easily brush it.
+The margin of a crown is the place that is most vulnerable to recurrent decay.
 Thus, porcelain onlays are less likely to get new tooth decay.

-Third, porcelain onlays, being made entirely of porcelain, are very esthetic.
+Third, porcelain onlays, being made entirely of porcelain (or another ceramic), are very esthetic.
 They look extremely natural.

 Disadvantages